Galser/packer-nginx64/README.md

  ```
  *in case you are using alternative Git Client - please follow appropriate instruction for it and download(*clone*) [this repo](https://github.com/Galser/packer-nginx64.git).*

-- Previous step should create the folder that contains copy of repository.
-Default name is going to be the same as the name of repository e.g. `packer-nginx64`.
+- Previous step should create the folder that contains a copy of repository.
+The default name is going to be the same as the name of repository e.g. `packer-nginx64`.
 Locate and open it.
  ```
  cd packer-nginx64
  ```
 - Now to create the Vagrant base box we are going to use Packer and [template](templates.json) with [provision scripts](scripts) provided in this repo.
-*Note: It is going to take some time, as Packer need to download the full ISO image of the operating system, run it, make installation and all required adjustments and then pack everything into format suitable for consuming by Vagrant running with VirtualBox*
+*Note: It is going to take some time, as Packer need to download the full ISO image of the operating system, run it, make installation and all required adjustments and then pack everything into a format suitable for consuming by Vagrant running with VirtualBox*
  ```
  packer template-nginx64.json
  ```